 - The project will, for the most part, be student-driven.

 Opportunities will be provided for students to express their voices and choice in various ways.

 - Each project will include an opportunity to give and receive feedback through critique.

-- Thoughtful, comprehensive reflection will take place at the end of the project on both what students have learned and their process.
+- Thoughtful, comprehensive reflection will occur at the end of the project on what students have learned and their process.

 All NextLesson Projects are carefully reviewed to meet as many of these criteria as are appropriate in the particular project.